-3.21 All businesses in the parish are small and most are family-owned.
-In addition to Egerton Stores and Post Office (currently closed), two garages, two inns (one closed, one temporarily closed) and engineering and fencing companies, there are several businesses involved in catering and tourism, and a significant number of sole traders and individuals working full or part time from home.
-Opportunities for employment for younger people within the parish are limited, but the community consultation undertaken as part of the Neighbourhood Plan indicates that there is a potential demand for local needs housing for younger people who wish to remain in the village while commuting to work or working from home.

-3.22 The current status of Egerton Stores and both inns is uncertain, but the continuing existence of at least a Post Office and convenience shop and one of the inns is of increasing importance to the sustainability of village life over the next 20 years.
-Both Egerton Stores and The Barrow House (formerly The George) are listed as Assets of Community Value.
+- 3.21 All businesses in the parish are small and most are family-owned.
+In addition to Egerton Stores and Post Office (currently closed), two garages, two inns (one closed) and engineering and fencing companies, there are several businesses involved in catering and tourism, and a significant number of sole traders and individuals working full or part time from home.
+Opportunities for employment for younger people within the parish are limited, but the community consultation undertaken as part of the Neighbourhood Plan indicates that there is a potential demand for local needs housing for younger people who wish to remain in the village while commuting to work or working from home. - 3.22 The current status of Egerton Stores is uncertain, but the continuing existence of at least a Post Office and convenience shop and one of the inns is of increasing importance to the sustainability of village life over the next 20 years.
+Both Egerton Stores and The George (formerly The Barrow House) are listed as Assets of Community Value.